Connecting to prior knowledge

 Return to the two biographies.
 Ask the students to re-read and circle all the pronouns and map (connect) their point of reference.
 When authors use pronoun references, the reader has to map the point of reference to comprehend the author’s intention.
 Understanding how texts are made cohesive through pronoun references is an important skill for reading comprehension and to increase student awareness and understanding of how writers use pronoun references.

-• Jasmine Paragraph 1 – ‘She is a descendant…’ references to Jasmine
+Jasmine para.
+1 ‘She is a descendant …’ References Jasmine

-• Jasmine Paragraph 2 – ‘She is a primary school teacher…’ references Jasmine
+Jasmine para.
+2 ‘She is a primary school teacher …’ References Jasmine

-• Leanne Paragraph 1 – ‘She is a mother…’ references Leanne
+Leanne para.
+1 ‘She is a mother …’ References Leanne

-• Leanne Paragraph 4 – ‘…evolved into this book’ references Cooee Mittigar
+Leanne para.
+4 ‘… evolved into this book’ References Cooee Mittigar

-• Leanne Paragraph 5 – ‘They hope…’ references Jasmine and Leanne
+Leanne para.
+5 ‘They hope …’ References Jasmine and Leanne

 Examining grammar and vocabulary

 Explore the Aboriginal language Darug words and the grammatical function of each as it is used within the context of the book.
 Split the class into smaller groups and ask each group to select one double-page spread.
-Children collect the Darug words on their double-page spread and complete the five columns of the grammatical analysis table.
+Children collect the Darug words on their double-page spread and complete a grammatical analysis table as follows:

 • The first column lists the Darug word.

 • The second column is to copy the clause to show the Darug word in context.
-By Year 4, students can bring their knowledge of clauses from ACELA1481 (Year 3).
 When the clause is not the whole sentence, use an ellipses (…) to indicate that some of the sentence has been left out.

 • The third column can be copied from the book.